farzanapasha/jwt-auth-api/README.md

 - **Builds Docker Image** on `feature/**` branches
 - **Runs tests** before merging to `main`

+### Trigger Pipeline
+- Push changes to your branch.
+- Create pull request to main branch

 # Jenkinsfile Configuration and Execution

 ## Prerequisites: